 It’s like opening a store and planning to make money without anybody stepping inside.

 When people start to blog they usually go in with high expectations.
-When you read about how much money others are making you tend to believe that you should be making just as much.
+When you read about how much money bloggers are making you tend to believe that you should be making just as much.

 Unfortunately, they spend more time thinking about money instead of actually building blog traffic.